Hango war shield

 Fire-patinated verafa wood, bark, rattan, fiber, lime

-Height: 1.40 m / Width: 0.58 m
+Dimensions: Height: 1.40 m / Width: 0.58 m

 Population Kamano.
 Eastern Highlands

-– Collected in the village of Avananofi by district chief Kamda Kubo
+– Collected in the village of Avananofi

-says Lapun (the old man)
+by district chief Kamda Kubo dit Lapun (the old man)

-– Daniel Vigne Collection, Paris, Uzès
+– Collection Daniel Vigne, Paris, Uzès

-The broken lines at the top of the shield represent the gardens and their water channels.
+The broken lines on the top of the shield represent gardens and their water channels.
+For a similar model see Fine Arts Museums of San Francisco.

-De Young.
-2017 New Guinea Highlands.
+New Guinea Highlands.
 Art From the Jolika Collection.

 Page 288